IcedFrisby/IcedFrisby/API.md

 ### toss()

-Used to complete the list of commands and issue the request.
+Complete the list of commands and register the test with Mocha.

 ```javascript
 frisby.create('a test')